You Earned a Ticket!

 Other student outcomes, if available, in the subject areas that make up the broad course of study.

-Districts are allowed and encouraged to identify and incorporate additional goals into their plans for to reflect local priorities.
+Districts can add additional goals into their plans for to reflect local priorities.
+County offices of education have to address two additional priorites.

 Each school district must engage parents, educators, employees and the community as they develop these district-level plans.
 The district plan should harmonize with each school's School Plan for Student Achievement.